 Lori is the President of MeTree&You.
 She has national and international expertise in family history based risk assessment and she is frequently approached by individuals and companies interested in using MeTree.
 She identifies clients, facilitates outreach, and oversees application design, features, and capabilities.

 Ms. Rakhra-Burris has a Bachelors of Science in business administration from the University of Vermont and a Masters of Art in Molecular Genetics from Washington University in St. Louis.
-She has over 20 years of experience in administration and program management of scientific research in higher education, with specific experience in managing projects in the fields of precision medicine, pharmacogenomics and individualized therapy, public health genetics, and the feasibility of establishing a national twin registry for genetic and environmental association studies.
-She is an Associate in Research with the Duke University School of Medicine Precision Medicine Program.
-Additionally she is the Program Manager of the Duke University Clinical Group participation in the IGNITE Network, and oversees proposal development, management and implementation of clinical research efforts, including research using MeTree®.
-In 2018, she became the Executive Director of the Global Genomic Medicine Collaborative (GGMC) and was recently appointed as the President and CEO of that organization.
-She directs the GGMC Secretariat in its responsibility for the administrative and executive services for the GGMC, providing leadership and oversight of all programmatic activities, personnel/contractors, and meetings conducted by the Secretariat.
+She has over 20 years of experience in administration and program management of scientific research in higher education, with specific experience in managing projects in the fields of precision medicine, pharmacogenomics and individualized therapy, and public health genetics.
+She is currently on a sabbatical of self-discovery, but previously was an Associate in Research with the Duke University School of Medicine Precision Medicine Program.
+Additionally she was the Program Manager of the Duke University Clinical Group participation in the IGNITE Network, and oversaw proposal development, management and implementation of clinical research efforts, including research using MeTree®.
+In 2018, she became the Executive Director of the Global Genomic Medicine Collaborative (GGMC) and was appointed as the President and CEO of that organization in 2023.
+She directed the GGMC Secretariat in its responsibility for the administrative and executive services for the GGMC, providing leadership and oversight of all programmatic activities, personnel/contractors, and meetings conducted by the Secretariat.
+She stepped down as CEO in June 2024.

 Dr. Wu, MD, MHS is an Associate Professor of Medicine in the Precision Medicine Program at Duke University with over 14 years experience as a primary care physician and researcher with a focus on implementation of precision medicine interventions.
 She has been an integral member of the MeTree research team since 2012, working closely with primary care physicians across multiple healthcare systems on the implementation and evaluation of MeTree.
 Dr. Wu spent three years in Singapore where she was the MeTree team lead for integration of the platform into a large population health sequencing program and led the first pilot of MeTree in an oncology setting.
 Dr. Wu leads the guideline review and clinical decision support development for MeTree&You.